 Lime or Gypsum Soil Conditioner Treatment

-Our Soil Conditioner treatments will help to condition your soil by re-balancing it’s pH level.
+Our Soil Conditioner treatments will help to condition your soil by re-balancing it’s pH level and/or neutralizing soil pH.
 The pH level measures the amount of Hydrogen ions in the soil.
 Soil that has been affected by environmental factors and over-treatment of chemicals in the past begins to leach micro-nutrients from the soil which are replaced by Hydrogen ions.
 This prevents proper usage of nutrients by the root system.
 Turfgrass normally thrives at a pH level from 6.5 to 7.2.